AliceO2Group/analysis-framework/docs/analysis-tools/EventSelection.md

 * EvSel table might be also useful in user tasks relying on beam-beam and beam-gas decisions in forward detectors, e.g. in UPC tasks.

-## Time Frame and ITS ROF Border cuts
+## Time Frame and ITS ROF border cuts

-### Time Frame Borders
+### Time Frame borders

 In Run 3 and 4, ALICE operates in **continuous readout mode**, where data are stored in **Time Frames (TFs)** that correspond to 32 LHC orbits, ≈ 2.9 ms (_note:_ in 2022 pp TFs were longer - 128 LHC orbits), and each TF is **reconstructed independently**.

 Because the drift time of electrions in the TPC is **≈ 100 μs**, collisions near the end of a TF **lack full information**, resulting in a depletion of vertex contributors and a drop in ITS+TPC tracking efficiency during the last ≈ 1.1 LHC orbits of the TF (LHC orbit is ≈89 μs).
-Additional effect happens at the **beginning of the next TF**, when the reconstruction starts while the electrons from pre-TF collisions are still drifting.
+Additional effect happens at the **beginning of the next TF**, when the reconstruction starts when the electrons from pre-TF collisions are still drifting.

 **Mitigation in event selection**:
-- A dedicated event-selection bit `kNoTimeFrameBorder` was introduced (February, 2024) to reject events close to TF edges:
+- A dedicated event-selection bit `kNoTimeFrameBorder` was introduced (February 2024) to reject events close to TF edges:
   - Cuts ≈ **300 bunch crossings (BCs)** at the start and ≈ **4000 BCs** at the end of each TF.
   - Corresponds to ≈ **3.7% event loss** for 2023–25 data.
 - This cut ensures full TPC drift information for all accepted events, removing TF-edge artefacts in vertex and track distributions.